dlt-hub/dlt/docs/website/docs/tutorial/load-data-from-an-api.md

 Let's take a closer look at the code above.

+We use the `@dlt.resource` decorator to declare the table name into which data will be loaded and specify the `append` write disposition.

 We request issues for dlt-hub/dlt repository ordered by **created_at** field (descending) and yield them page by page in `get_issues` generator function.

-We use the `@dlt.resource` decorator to declare table name to which data will be loaded and write disposition, which is `append`.

 We also use `dlt.sources.incremental` to track `created_at` field present in each issue to filter in the newly created.